Part of the alepha package. Import from alepha/server/auth.

 It's cookie-based and SSR friendly.

-Descriptors are functions that define and configure various aspects of your application.
-They follow the convention of starting with $ and return configured descriptor instances.
+Primitives are functions that define and configure various aspects of your application.
+They follow the convention of starting with $ and return configured primitive instances.

-Creates an authentication provider descriptor for handling user login flows.
+Creates an authentication provider primitive for handling user login flows.

 Supports multiple authentication strategies: credentials (username/password), OAuth2, and OIDC (OpenID Connect).
 Handles token management, user profile retrieval, and integration with both external identity providers (Auth0, Keycloak) and internal realms.